 Now more than ever, The Intelligencer strives to be the reliable, accurate provider of information for our readers.

 As Monday's . . .

 That didn't take long

 The first extended analysis of a Mike Myer column that I did for my old blog was back in March of 2014.
 Myer had claimed an unnamed industry analyst (my hunch was that it was a Murray Energy employee) had told him that China was not the biggest importer of U.S. coal, Germany was.
 I found that difficult to believe given the country's . . .

 This morning's Intelligencer editorial follows the same playbook as last Monday's editorial on the WASPs : pick a topic that was not covered originally by the "newspaper," misinterpret and lie about what happened, and then conclude that it's all the Democrats' fault.

-Today's "Ryan Should Take Hard Line in . . .
+Today's "Ryan Should Take Hard . . .

 Edits out union response

 Yesterday, I noted (see one post down) how Alpha Natural Resources was attempting to break its contract with the United Mine Workers after it gave significant bonuses to management.
 Today, the Intelligencer got around to publishing half of an AP story on Alpha on page 3 - buried right below the obituaries.
 However, the Intelligencer removed . . .